 Firm fish will keep for up to 6 months if kept in the fridge.

 Delicate fish such as hake or Cape salmon can be kept for 2–3 months.

 - 1 can (400g) white beans, drained and rinsed

 - 2 spring onions, finely chopped

-- 500g pickled fish pieces, with onions and sauce separated
+- 500g pickled fish, fish pieces with onions and the sauce separated

 - 1 packet (20g) flat leaf parsley, chopped

-- Mash beans, yoghurt, spring onions, pickled fish pieces, half the sauce and parsley together until coarse
+- Mash beans, yoghurt, salad onions, pickled fish pieces, half the sauce and parsley together until coarse.

 - Season with salt and pepper.